Eyewitness memory: Challenges of identifying faces

 People struggle to identify faces in person or from photos, a difficulty arising from the encoding of faces.
 When participants were given a basic memory test from an array of photos or a lineup, they struggled to accurately identify the images and had low recognition.
 This finding provides a starting point for estimating the accuracy of eyewitnesses' identification of others involved in a traumatic event.
 It can only get more challenging for a person to accurately encode a face when they themselves are experiencing a traumatic event.
+The ability to more accurately encode and ultimately retrieve the memory of a person's face greatly depends on the viewing conditions.
 Because courts rely on eyewitness facial recognition, it is important to acknowledge that identification is not always accurate.
 Face-specific cognitive and neural processes show contributions to holistic processing and recognition in the episodic memories of eyewitnesses.
 Unreliability of eyewitness identifications may be a result of mismatching between how faces are holistically processed and how composite systems retrieve features in faces during an event.